+The Palazzo Doria Pamphilj is absolutely beautiful!
 No matter how many times you visit Rome, there is always something new to see or experience.
 Such was the case with our recent visit.
 The Palazzo Doria Pamphilj was a place l had entertained visiting since l read about it a couple of years ago.
-I was aware of the Doria Pamphili park and know it’s one of the nicest ones where the locals go to picnic and relax in.
-I decided we had to make it happen on this visit and l am so glad we did.
-It is simply stunning.
-Check out some of the incredible spaces in the palace.
+I was aware of the humongous Doria Pamphili park and know it’s one of the nicest ones where the locals go to picnic and relax in.
+It should be on your list of best things to see in Rome for sure.

 The Doria Pamphili family came to be as a result of intermarriage between the Aldobrandini and Pamphili, along with the Borghese and some other names that escape my mind.
 Just know they were super rich people marrying super rich people and one was made a Cardinal because he was a nephew of the Pope and that is where the word “Nepotism” comes from.
 The popes knew how to take care of their own.